zarhus/openwrt-zarhus/docs/building.md

-# Quick step by step building guide
+# Quick step-by-step building guide

-This is a quick step by step guide for building an openwrt image for Protectli platforms.
+This is a quick step-by-step guide for building an OpenWrt image for Protectli platforms.
 It is assumed that Fedora 41 is being used, but [this repository](https://github.com/mwarning/docker-openwrt-build-env) can also be used (the directions in the